epfml/dynamic-sparse-flash-attention/README.md

 # Reproducing our LM experiments on OpenWebText2

-**GPU requirements:** Prefeerably, you need at least one A100.
+**GPU requirements:** Preferably, you need at least one A100.
 Some of our experiments use data-parallelism with up to 3 A100s.
 You should have no problem running those experiments on any GPU supporting `bfloat16`, you might have to change the model parameters to adapt to the memory available.

 Go in the `openwebtext2-experiments` folder and run the `script/train-LMs.sh` command.